 ‘What an odd question!”
 I thought.

-I mumbled something, faintly annoyed at his (rather non-medical) intrusion into my private life, and promptly dismissed the whole event.
+I mumbled something, a little annoyed at his (rather non-medical) intrusion into my private life, and promptly dismissed the whole event.
 In fact, I took at as a sign that here was yet another GP that couldn’t help me and I never went back to see him.

 Fast forward a few years.

-I’m still sick, but I’ve left Perth and taken myself and my family to Albany, seeking the proverbial sea change.
-There I take the plunge and enrol in art school and it’s exhilarating!
-So much so that I keep thinking, “So this is why I was an appalling scientist!”
+Seeking the proverbial sea change, I took myself and my family to Albany, a beautiful coastal town in the South-West of Western Australia.
+There I took the plunge and enrolled in art school.
+It was exhilarating!
+So much so that I keep thinking, “So this is why I was such an appalling scientist!”

 Remember that feeling when you fell in love for the very first time?
-For me, the discovery of art was just like that.
-It was all I could think about – first thing in the morning, last thing at night.
-Making art for the first time was a beautiful and consuming feeling and it was almost a struggle to do anything else.
+That’s what it was like.
+Making art was all I could think about – first thing in the morning, last thing at night.
+It was a beautiful and all-consuming feeling.
+It was almost a struggle to do anything else.
 The year I had my first solo exhibition (while I was still a student), was the year I remember thinking “I’m well.”

-Of course, it wasn’t just making art, a lot of things had changed to make me well but really, that GP was on to something.
+Of course, it wasn’t just making art, a lot of things had changed to make me well but really, that doctor was on to something.

 The thing is, it was adversity that first led me to art.
-It was only because I was no longer able to hold down a conventional job that I turned to art studies.
+I turned to study because I was too sick to work.

 There were days when I couldn’t walk without a walking stick, didn’t have the strength to hold a cup and had to be carried to the toilet by my husband.
 But on the days that I could, I got to my classes and I made art.

 Eventually, making art helped change both my life and the way I defined myself.
-I went from a mediocre scientist (who was terrible at mathematics) to a chronically-sleep-deprived-mother to an 0verwhelmed-by-the-adrenalin-of-constant-performance-singer to where I am now: a very contented exhibiting artist.
+I went from a mediocre scientist (who was terrible at maths!) to a chronically-sleep-deprived-mother to an overwhelmed-by-the-adrenalin-of-constant-performance-singer to where I am now: a very contented artist.

-I am also a workshop presenter and teacher, one who guides absolute beginners down the path of ‘making art’ via my intensive art workshops.
-In fact, helping others explore their own creativity through my workshops has become a ‘consuming passion’ for me.
+I am also a workshop presenter and teacher, one who guides absolute beginners down the path of making art via my intensive art workshops.
+Helping others explore their own creativity through my workshops has also become a consuming passion for me.

 When I tell someone I’m an artist, I can almost guarantee that the next thing I’m going to hear is “What sort of art do you make?”
 It’s a simple, polite question.
 One for which I haven’t yet worked out a simple, polite answer.